JoelRunevic/MLcpp/README.md

 # Writing a 2-layer MLP to solve MNIST for fun.

 Everything is in mlp.cpp for now.
 This is just a personal project, so I'm not really expecting anyone to be looking here, but feel free too! :)
+Note: this is done largely for fun, and so please do expect errors.

 TODO:
 - Add batching.